ansible-collections/netapp.ontap/README.md

   - na_ontap_snapmirror - support for SSL certificate authentication for both sides when using ONTAP.
   - na_ontap_snapmirror - fix issue where there was no wait on quiesce before aborting.
   - na_ontap_snapmirror - fix issue where there was no wait on the relationship to end transferring.
+  - na_ontap_software_update - now reports changed=False when the package is already present.
   - na_ontap_vscan_on_access_policy - fixed options `filters`, `file_ext_to_exclude` and `paths_to_exclude` cannot be reset to empty values in ZAPI.
   - na_ontap_zapit - fix failure in precluster mode.